-SPO 497, 498, 499(3) credits/ Internship in Sports Administration
+SPO 497, 498, 499(3) credits/ Internship (in Sports Administration)

 Seniors who have demonstrated ability and commitment to their major through active volunteer participation and adequate grade point average are encouraged and assisted in arranging internships with professional, college, and school programs; public and private recreational programs; sports facilities, or other sport related organizations.
 Credit hours are directly related to the length of the internship and the work week.
-Internship is Pass/No Pass only.
 Prerequisites or Corequisites: SPB 1000, SPB 4004, and Permission of Instructor and Dean or Dean's Designee

-REL (THEOLOGY COURSES)
+REL (THEOLOGY COURSES) (All courses 3 credits unless otherwise specified)